projectcontour/contour/design/configuration-crd.md

 Contour will set status on the object informing the user if there are any errors or issues with the config file or that is all fine and processing correctly.

-Once Contour begins using a Configuration file, it will add a finalizer to it such that if that config file is going to get deleted, Contour is aware of it.
+Once Contour begins using a Configuration CRD, it will add a finalizer to it such that if that resource is going to get deleted, Contour is aware of it.
 Should the Configuration CRD be deleted while it is in use, Contour will default back to reasonable defaults and log the issue.

 When config in the CRD changes we will gracefully stop the dependent ingress/gateway controllers and restart them with new config, or dynamically update some in-memory data that the controllers use.